-Unfortunately, it's all too common.
 You're ironing your clothes and suddenly water starts to spit and leak from the steam vents.
+It's happened to everyone who irons regularly.
 If you're really "lucky," you'll even find that substance coming out in spurts is brown in color and has soiled your freshly laundered clothing.
-The likely whys and wherefores of spitting and leaking are many.
+Unfortunately, fixing the problem isn't always easy, simply because there are so many reasons it can happen in the first place.

 Why it Happens

-Iron manufacturer Rowenta claims that spitting can be caused by mineral deposits in the water with which you fill your iron.
-These minerals cause buildup inside the iron that eventually clogs steam vents.
+Spitting can sometimes be caused by mineral deposits in the water you fill your iron with.
+These minerals cause buildup inside the iron, eventually partially clogging the steam vents.
 As you use the iron, heat causes pressure to build.
-The mineral deposits partially clogging the vents cause water to be emitted in spurts.
+When steam tries to go through the partially clogged vents, it causes water to be emitted in spurts.

 Brown or White Emissions

-The brown liquid that spurts out of your iron's steam vents may be caused by iron deposits or organic matter in the hard water used to fill an iron.
-Any white substance that emits may be a sign of calcium in the water.
+The brown liquid that spurts out of an iron's steam vents may be caused by iron deposits or organic matter in the hard water used to fill it.
+Any white substance emitting from the vents may be a sign of calcium in the water.
+When you experience either of these problems, you will need to fully clean the iron and you might want to start using bottled water.

 Maintenance and Use Tips

 Emptying the water tank after each use can help prevent clogging.
 If your iron has a self-cleaning mechanism, use it regularly to clear mineral deposits.
-Or clean the iron the old-fashioned way: Fill it with a mixture of one part vinegar to three parts water and allow it to reach its highest temperature.
+Or clean the iron the old-fashioned way by filling it with a mixture of one part vinegar to three parts water and then allowing it to reach its highest temperature.
 (You can even run the iron over an old towel to be sure the solution is forced through all the vents.)
 Let the iron cool, empty it and refill it with clear water to rinse.
 Dump the clear water and leave the iron empty until its next use.

 If your ironing is often interrupted, triggering the auto-shutoff feature, and you don't have the patience to allow the device to reheat before you proceed, look for an iron that allows you to bypass the auto-shutoff feature.
 Remember to shut off the steam when using the iron at low temperatures.